EESSI/docs/docs/site_build/site_cvmfs.md

 **3. Make `software.eessi.io` available on your Stratum 0**

 To facilitate ingestion later on, we make sure that the `software.eessi.io` repository is available on our Stratum 0 machine as well.
 This allows us to leverage e.g. the Lmod installation from there to build the Lmod cache.
-Because the `cvmfs-server` cannot perform certain actions when `autofs` is enabled (which is usually how CVMFS repositories are mounted), we have to mount it manually.
+Because the `cvmfs-server` cannot perform certain actions when `autofs` is enabled (which is usually how CVMFS repositories are mounted), we have to mount `software.eessi.io` manually.
 We also mount the `cvmfs-config.cern.ch` repository, as that provides the configuration for `software.eessi.io`

 ``` { .bash .copy }
 sudo mkdir -p /cvmfs/{cvmfs-config.cern.ch,software.eessi.io}